yohplala/oups/docs/source/purpose.rst

 Purpose
 -------

-Being confronted with the management of 'large-size' collections of ordered datasets (more specifically time series), I identified the need to handle them 'easily' (identification, creation, update, loading).
+Targetting the management of 'large-size' collections of ordered datasets (more specifically time series), *oups* provide convenience class and functions to ease their identification, creation, update, and loading.
 These datasets may contain different data (from different channels or feeds) or be the results of different processings of the same raw data.

-To ease their management, i.e. organize how storing these datasets, a first step in `oups` has then been the implementation of ``@toplevel`` and ``@sublevel`` class decorators.
+* *oups* most notably hides path management, by providing ``@toplevel`` and ``@sublevel`` class decorators.
+* it also provides an *efficient* update logic suited for ordered datasets (low memory footprint).

 Alternatives
 ------------